 - The blood sugar level redresses

 As you can imagine, if you do not respect the rebuilding processes, there will be no progress and your risk for injuries increases.
-Another suggestion for you is to read about success stories within running on the internet or on Facebook.
+Another suggestion for you is to read about success stories about running on the internet or Facebook.

-If you are thinking about recovery after run like myself , I hope you like this page and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.
+If you are thinking about recovery after a run like myself, I hope you like this page and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.

 It depends on your experience as a runner and the length and intensity of your training.
 The body needs a minimum of 36 hours to properly recover after a long moderate run (LSD) and about 48 hours after interval training.
 Remember the body rebuilds and strengthens in the recovery period, not during the running itself.